All Episodes

 Right.

-And at that point that was when we knew we needed to go.
+And at that point, that was when we knew we needed to go.

 Yeah.

-Any friends, family stay behind that you're talking to, or we've got a couple people who stayed put, and they're not really near the water, but they're seeing a lot of wind and a lot of rain, no flooding as of yet.
+We've got a couple people who stayed put, and they're not really near the water, but they're seeing a lot of wind and a lot of rain.

-Now Savannah's about to be hit next.
+Now, Savannah is about to be hit next.

-I the Savannah, I used to actually go to Tybee Island.
+Savannah, I used to actually go to Tybee Island.

 I know a lot of people don't want to leave.

-I I I I understand the resistance not to want to go.
+I understand the resistance not to want to go.

 I really do.

-But if it's me, I'm gonna go.
+But if it's me, I'm going to go.

-I'm gonna leave.
+I'm going to leave.

-I'm gonna listen to what they say.
+I'm going to listen to what they say.

-I'd rather err on the side of caution here and and come away with my life so I can come back and fight another day.
+I'd rather err on the side of caution here and come away with my life so I can come back and fight another day.

 Anyway, Jennifer, you hang in there.